furechan/mintalib/README.md

 This library offers a short list of technical analysis indicators implemented in cython for improved performance.

-The library is built mainly around `numpy` arrays and it is compatible with `pandas` dataframes and series.
+It is built around `numpy` arrays and aims to be compatible with `pandas` and `polars` where possible.

+The core extension is not dependent on `pandas` but some helper modules like `reflib` and `utils` are.

 > **Note**
 > This is work in progress.
-For a similar project with a mature api
+> For a similar project with a mature api
 > you may want to look at [ta-lib](https://pypi.org/project/TA-Lib/).

 ## Conventions

-Indicators accept either `prices` or `series` data.
+Indicators accept either `series` or `prices` data.
-Series data can be a numpy array or a pandas series.
+`series` data must be compatible with one dimensional numpy arrays.
-Prices data is expected in the form of a dataframe with columns `open`, `high`, `low`, `close`, `volume` and a timestamp index called `date`, all in **lower case**.
+`prices` data is expected in the form of a dataframe with columns `open`, `high`, `low`, `close`, `volume` all in **lower case**.
+For `prices`, instead of a standard dataframe you can also use a numpy structured array or equivelent structure that offers dictionary based access to it columns.